lkfroxas/goldenglobes/readme.txt

 2. Load db/globe_data.php into MySQL.
 3. Start the web server on localhost.
 6. Start a web browser and navigate to: localhost:[portnumber]:/index.php

+CHANGELOG:

+1.1 - Implemented AJAX requests for all searches.